NIC Interview and Performance Exam Details

 REPORTING EXAM ADMINISTRATION IRREGULARITIES OR CONCERNS

 Report problems when they happen.
 If you experience problems with any part of the exam administration process, including issues with exam materials, the facility, or other difficulties, tell the test administrator immediately.
 You must allow test administrator at least 30 minutes to correct any problems.
+If the problem is corrected, the test administrator will restart the test from the beginning of the affected vignette and you may continue with your test.
 If the problem continues for more than 30 minutes, you have the choice to stay until the problem is corrected or to have your appointment rescheduled.

 CASLI cannot help to resolve a problem that has not been reported to the test administrator at the time it occurs.
 Any significant incidents occurring during the exam administration process should be recorded on the Candidate Post Test Reporting Form before the candidate leaves the test site.